50 Things to Do This August in Nova Scotia

 38. Joggins Fossil Cliffs

 The Joggins Fossil Cliffs are a historic site for working in rocks, stretching back to mining days.
-These days you can take tours to look for awesome rocks, and you might just find a fossil to add to their collection.
+These days, you can take tours to look for awesome rocks, and you might just find a fossil to add to your collection.

 Details